caiselvass/ABIA_Practica2/README.md

-# AI Planning with PDDL: Python Execution Guide
+# AI Planning with PDDL: Python Execution Guide for Book Reading Planning

 ## Project Overview
-This project demonstrates the use of Planning Domain Definition Language (PDDL) in AI for planning and executing tasks.
-It showcases the development and execution of planning algorithms tailored for various test scenarios.
+This project leverages Planning Domain Definition Language (PDDL) for AI planning to optimize the reading schedule of books over a year.
+The objective is to balance the number of pages read each month, not exceeding 800 pages, while adhering to constraints related to book reading order.
+Some books have predecessors that must be read before others, and there are parallel reads that should be completed within a month of each other, adding complexity to the planning process.

 ## Directory Structure and Requirements
-The correct functioning of Python scripts relies on the integrity of the directory structure within `ABIA_Practica2_Roger_Cai_Pau`.
-Do not modify any directories or files in this directory to ensure the scripts run as expected.
+The proper functioning of Python scripts depends on the unaltered structure of the `ABIA_Practica2_Roger_Cai_Pau` directory.
+Modifying any files or directories within it may affect the execution of the Python scripts.

 ### Execution Instructions

-1. **generate_test_cases.py**: This script interacts with the user through terminal prompts to generate and execute test cases.
-Type "HELP" in response to any question for additional information.
-While this is primarily for Windows and MacOS, Linux users should perform execution manually.
+1. **generate_test_cases.py**: Generates and executes test cases through terminal prompts.
+For additional command information, type "HELP" in response to the prompts.
+This script is tailored for Windows and MacOS, with manual execution required on Linux.

-2. **generate_plots_experiments.py**: Generates plots from experiment data located in `ABIA_Practica2_Roger_Cai_Pau/experiments/data`.
-No need to run this script if you only want to view plots, as they are pre-generated in `ABIA_Practica2_Roger_Cai_Pau/experiments/plots`.
+2. **generate_plots_experiments.py**: This script generates plots from the data in `ABIA_Practica2_Roger_Cai_Pau/experiments/data`.
+The plots are already available in `ABIA_Practica2_Roger_Cai_Pau/experiments/plots` and do not require script execution to view.

 ### Recommendations

-- Execute Python scripts from the `ABIA_Practica2_Roger_Cai_Pau` directory using Visual Studio Code for optimal compatibility, as the development was done under these conditions.
+- Run Python scripts from within the `ABIA_Practica2_Roger_Cai_Pau` directory using Visual Studio Code to mirror the development environment.
-- If running scripts from a terminal, ensure `ABIA_Practica2_Roger_Cai_Pau` is set as the current directory.
+- If using a terminal for script execution, ensure that `ABIA_Practica2_Roger_Cai_Pau` is the current working directory.

 ## About AI Planning and PDDL
-AI planning with PDDL involves defining actions, goals, and the environment to automate decision-making processes.
-This project applies these principles to efficiently plan and solve predefined scenarios, demonstrating the practical applications of AI planning in complex systems.
+This project demonstrates the application of AI planning and PDDL in solving complex logistical problems like scheduling book readings.
+It showcases the capability of AI planning to navigate intricate constraints, such as book predecessors and parallel reading timelines, to achieve a balanced and feasible reading plan.